ArenKDesai/Aren-s-Notes/What are Plants?.md

 ## Onto Plants

 Plants are eukaryotic (advanced), multicellular, sessile (arose from unicellular ancestors) organisms.
 They have rigid cell walls of cellulose that animal cells don't have.
+Trees are woody plants with a single dominant stem.
+Shrubs a